themarquisdesheric/simply-svelte-autocomplete/README.md

-# simply-svelte-autocomplete
+# Simply Svelte Autocomplete

-A lightweight, zero-dependency component that supports theming and incorporating new entries
+A lightweight, zero-dependency component that supports theming and incorporating new entries.
+Built with [SvelteJS](http://svelte.dev/) and a11y (accessibility) in mind ❤️

 ## Demo